-4. Applicant shall provide tariff schedules for the provision of interLATA AOS, to CACD for its review and shall at the same time serve a copy on Pacific.
-Pacific shall have 15 days to file any protest with CACD.
-Upon review of these tariff schedules and the written approval of them by the Chief of CACD's Telecommunications Branch, applicant is authorized to file with this Commission tariff schedules for the provision of interLATA AOS.
-Applicant may not offer such services until these tariffs are on file.

-5. In connection with non-AOS related interLATA telecommunication services, applicant is authorized to file its tariff schedules with this Commission 5 days after the effective date of this order.
+- 4. Upon review of applicant's interLATA AOS tariff schedules and the written approval of them by the Chief of CACD's Telecommunications Branch, applicant is authorized to file with this Commission tariff schedules for the provision of interLATA AOS.
+INSINC shall serve a copy of these tariffs on Pacific Bell when it files them with CACD for approval if it has not already done so.
+Applicant may not offer such services until these tariffs are on file. - In connection with non-AOS related interLATA 5. telecommunication services, applicant is authorized to file its tariff schedules with this Commission 5 days after the effective date of this order.
 Applicant may not offer service until tariffs are on file.
 If applicant has an effective Federal Communications Commission (FCC) approved tariff, it may file a notice adopting such FCC tariff with a copy of the FCC tariff included in the filing.
 Such adoption notice shall specifically exclude the provision of intraLATA service.
 If applicant has no effective FCC tariffs, or wishes to file tariffs applicable only to California intrastate interLATA service, it is authorized to do so, including rates, rules, regulations, and other provisions necessary to offer service to the public.
-Such filing shall be made in accordance with General Order (GO) 96-A, excluding Sections IV, V, and VI, and shall be effective not less than 1 day after filing.

-A.90-01-058 ALJ/MCC/tcg

-6. Applicant is authorized to deviate on an ongoing basis from the requirements of GO 96-A in the following manner: (a) to deviate from paragraph II.C.(1)(b) which requires consecutive sheet numbering and prohibits the reuse of sheet numbers, and (b) to deviate from the requirements set forth in paragraph II.C.(4) that "a separate sheet or series of sheets should be used for each rule."
+Such filing shall be made in accordance with General Order (GO) 96-A, excluding Sections IV, V, and VI, and shall be effective not less than 1 day after filing. - 6.
+Applicant is authorized to deviate on an ongoing basis from the requirements of GO 96-A in the following manner: (a) to deviate from paragraph II.C.(1)(b) which requires consecutive sheet numbering and prohibits the reuse of sheet numbers, and (b) to deviate from the requirements set forth in paragraph II.C.(4) that "a separate sheet or series of sheets should be used for each rule."
 Tariff filings incorporating these deviations shall be subject to the approval of the Commission Advisory and Compliance Division's Telecommunications Branch.
-Tariff filings shall reflect the surcharge noted in Ordering Paragraphs 10, 11 and 12.
+Tariff filings shall reflect the surcharge noted in Ordering Paragraphs 10, 11, and 12.

-7. If applicant fails to file tariffs within 30 days of the effective date of this order, applicant's certificate may be suspended or revoked.

-8. The requirements of GO 96-A relative to the effectiveness of tariffs after filing are waived in order that changes in FCC tariffs may become effective on the same date for California interLATA service for those companies that adopt the FCC tariffs.

-9. Applicant is exempted from PU Code §§ 816-830 pursuant to Decision 85-01-008.

-10. Applicant is subject to the 2.5% surcharge applicable to the gross revenues of intrastate interLATA services as established by Commission decisions and resolutions pursuant to PU Code § 879.

-11. Effective on the effective date of this decision, applicant is subject to a three-tenths of one percent (0.3%) monthly surcharge to fund Telecommunications Devices for the Deaf as outlined in Resolution T-13061 dated April 26, 1989 pursuant to PU Code § 2881.

-12. Applicant is subject to the current 0.1% user fee as a percentage of gross intrastate revenue pursuant to PU Code §§ 431-435.

-13. The corporate identification number assigned to applicant is U-5202-C which should be included in the caption of all original filings with this Commission, and in the titles of other pleadings filed in existing cases.
+- 7. If applicant fails to file tariffs within 30 days of the effective date of this order, applicant's certificate may be suspended or revoked. - 8.
+The requirements of GO 96-A relative to the effectiveness of tariffs after filing are waived in order that changes in FCC tariffs may become effective on the same date for California interLATA service for those companies that adopt the FCC tariffs. - 9.
+Applicant is exempted from PU Code \$\$ 816-830 pursuant to D.85-01-008. - 10.
+Applicant is subject to the 3.4% surcharge applicable to the gross revenues of intrastate interLATA services as established by Commission decisions and resolutions pursuant to PU Code § 879. - 11.
+Effective on the effective date of this decision, applicant is subject to a three-tenths of one percent (0.3%) monthly surcharge to fund Telecommunications Devices for the Deaf as outlined in Resolution T-13061 dated April 26, 1989 pursuant to PU Code § 2881. - 12.
+Applicant is subject to the user fee as a percentage of gross intrastate revenue pursuant to PU Code §§ 431-435. - 13.
+The corporate identification number assigned to applicant is U-5216-C which should be included in the caption of all original filings with this Commission, and in the titles of other pleadings filed in existing cases.